 - Enforcement action on problem properties where necessary.

 If you own an empty property and you would like information on bringing the property back into use then you may consider renting the property.
 For further information visit the Private Rented Sector - Landlord Advice Page.
-If you require any advice on bringing your property back into use or would like to discuss grants available then you can contact the Private Accommodation Standards Team.

 If you are concerned about an empty property in your area and you wish to report it please use our Report Empty Property form.